Vision

 marker.bearing.y The angle your robot needs to turn to get to the marker in degrees

-marker.info.type One of arena or cube
+marker.type One of MARKER_TYPE_ARENA or MARKER_TYPE_BASKET

 # Blockly